thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 So now, we can get to the good, for those unaware, lets introduce a tool of any penetration testers arsenal, Responder.

 The tool does exactly what the name suggests it does, it responds.
-Those broadcast mDNS (Multicast Domain Name System) and LLMNR (Link-Local Multicast Name Resolution) request there we are, are actually legacy or backup name resolution requests.
+Those broadcast mDNS (Multicast Domain Name System) and LLMNR (Link-Local Multicast Name Resolution) requests, are actually legacy or backup name resolution methods.
 The are looking for something.
 What responder does is very simple, yet very powerful, it merely responds saying "Yes I'm over here!"

 When a Microsoft Windows based computer connects to a network, one of the first things it will do, is try and reconnect to any network shares or drives that it had previously.
 It does this by first sending out requests over modern protocols.
 When nothing responds to these, it then uses these legacy protocols, which typically are not verified.
 As the Windows operating system is very helpful, as soon as it get a response, it will automatically attempt to authenticate with the network share.